Sustainable Gaps

 The answer was not more software; it was a governed workspace.

-Teams became the front door for the work, Planner carried responsibility and status, SharePoint held the source-of-truth files, and dashboards could then reflect real work instead of disconnected activity.
+Teams became the entry point for the work, Planner carried responsibility and status, SharePoint held the source-of-truth files, and dashboards could then reflect real work instead of disconnected activity.

 The business could make a better software decision after that.
 If another platform was still needed, the gap was named.
 If not, Microsoft 365 carried more value without handing the operating record to another subscription.